FranciscoJunior12/franciscojunior12/README.md

 ## Hi, I'm Francisco Júnior
-I'm a web developer with a interest in Artificial Intelligence (AI).
+I'm a web developer with a interest in Artificial Intelligence.

 ## My Skills